In most situations the member must contribute towards the costs.

-Example 1: The member or their dependants are given notice to leave their rented home.
+Example 1: The member, their resident family and recognised other persons are given notice to leave their rented home.
 They do not use the notice period to seek new accommodation.

-Example 2: The member or their dependants are told to leave a Service residence or rented home because they have damaged it.
+Example 2: The member, their resident family and recognised other persons are told to leave a Service residence or rented home because they have damaged it.

 Example 3: The member rejects a reasonable offer of a Service residence.
-The Defence Housing Australia cannot offer the Service residence to another member as a suitable home within one month of the offer to the member.
+Defence Housing Australia cannot offer the Service residence to another member as a suitable home within one month of the offer to the member.
 Temporary accommodation allowance will stop from the day that the CDF decides that they could have completed their removal to the residence, if they had accepted the offer.
-(See Part 6 Division 3 section 7.6.12, Acceptance or rejection of reasonable offer).
+(See Part 6 Division 7 section 7.6.33, Acceptance or rejection of reasonable offer).

 7.5.9 Member ceases continuous full-time service